 Thu Kim Nguyen, Pharm.D

-Thu Nguyen is the Formulary Operations Supervisor at MaxorPlus.
+Thu Nguyen is the Formulary Operations Manager at MaxorPlus.
 She is also a member of the Residency Advisory Committee.
-She received her Bachelor of Sciences degree in Biological Sciences at the University of California, Irvine, and her Doctor of Pharmacy degree from California North State University College of Pharmacy.
+She holds a Bachelor of Science degree from the University of California Irvine, and a Doctorate of Pharmacy degree from California Northstate University College of Pharmacy.
 She has an extensive background in retail and managed care.
-Her primary professional interests include formulary management, drug information, pharmacy leadership, and program management.
-She is very passionate about and active in student development.
+Her professional interests include formulary management, drug information, pharmacy leadership, and program management.
+She is very passionate and active in student development.
 She has served as a preceptor and mentor for various pharmacy schools and PGY-1 and PGY-2 residents.
 She also enjoys volunteering and precepting at community outreach events.
-During her free time, she enjoys traveling, playing with her dogs, hiking, cycling, snowboarding, and other outdoorsy extracurricular activities.
+She enjoys traveling, playing with her dogs, rock climbing, hiking, snowboarding, and other outdoor activities.

 Leonor Figueroa, CPhT

 Leonor Figueroa is a Pharmacy Implementation Support Specialist at Maxor National Pharmacy Services, and the Support Specialist for the PGY2 residency program.
 She has been working in the pharmacy field for 20 years, where she started as a pharmacy technician, evolving to a patient care coordinator and later transitioning into her current role.
 She has an extensive background in retail and specialty pharmacy, having worked in the areas of oncology, HIV/Hep C, infusion and more.
 At Maxor, Leonor has gained experience in accreditation implementation process, supporting directly the Director of Implementation and Accreditation.
 She also monitors the adequate functioning of software programs used for specialty programs and assists with training residents during orientation.
 Leonor is passionate about the pharmacy field and patient care, and is committed to a lifetime of learning.